 I’m Gareth, from Health, Counselling and Disability Services!

 I am a Be Well Plan trainer.
-In fact, there are a few of us trainers here at the University!
+In fact, there are a few of us trainers here at the University including some students!

 For the last couple of years I have had the pleasure and honour to be able to train 100+ students in this innovative mental health and wellbeing program.

-I talk about the program a lot in my work, so we thought it was about time that I provided a written description of the program for those who want to learn more about it and maybe sign up to participate in it.
+I talk about the program a lot in my work, so we thought it was about time that I provided a written description of the program for those who want to learn more about it and maybe sign up to participate in it in 2023.

 The Be Well Plan